 3. Reach Out: Your support group is more important than ever following a misstep.
 They want what’s best for you and are there to help pull you up after a relapse.
 Though you may be hesitant to admit what happened, your friends, families, fellow survivors, and counselor know you’re working every day to get better, and they want to help you on that path.

 4. Avoid All or Nothing Patterns: Today’s mistakes are not indicators of tomorrow’s failures, and one misstep does not justify succumbing to old habits and addictions.
-One drink too many is not the same thing as five drinks too many and recognizing that dangerous mental pattern can help you stop it before it takes hold.
+One drink too many are not the same thing as five drinks too many and recognizing that dangerous mental pattern can help you stop it before it takes hold.

 5. Start Again: Reset yourself and start over.
 Know that this one relapse is not the same thing as forsaking the process that you’ve made in the past.
 You’re closer to a healthy and sober future than you’ve ever been, and you’ll continue to grow past this moment.
 Keep your eyes and your focus on the future and the person you’re growing in to.